dstackai/dstack/README.md

 </div>

 `dstack` is a streamlined alternative to Kubernetes, specifically designed for AI.
-It simplifies container orchestration for AI workloads both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.
+It simplifies container orchestration for AI workloads, both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.

-`dstack` is easy to use with any cloud provider as well as on-prem servers.
+`dstack` is easy to use with any cloud provider, as well as on-prem servers.

 #### Accelerators

-`dstack` supports `NVIDIA GPU`, `AMD GPU`, and `Google Cloud TPU` out of the box.
+`dstack` supports `NVIDIA GPUs`, `AMD GPUs`, and `Google Cloud TPUs` out of the box.

 ## Major news ✨